 The 30-minute tour concludes at the lavish upscale bar to sample three Bayou Rum varieties: a traditional clear, a spiced version and a satsuma rum made with the popular Louisiana-grown citrus.

-Other notable and tourist-accessible Louisiana distilleries include: Celebration Distillation in New Orleans, which makes Old New Orleans rum; and the city’s Atelier Vie, which produces a traditional green absinthe and a red variety that is colored and flavored with hibiscus flowers.
+Other notable and tourist-accessible Louisiana distilleries include: New Orleans’ Atelier Vie, which produces a traditional green absinthe and a red variety that is colored and flavored with hibiscus flowers, and Lula Restaurant Distillery, where you can pair your drink with a bite to eat from previous Commander’s Palace Chef Jess Bourgeois.

 For more on Louisiana’s distilleries, plus information on the Louisiana Craft Brewery Trail and the state’s wine producers, visit Libations.LouisianaTravel.com.